GerardMT/Snowman-Editor/README.md

 - The tool currently does not support the "dream world".

 ## Installation
-Download the project from the [release page](https://github.com/GerardMT/Snowman-Editor/releases) or [build](https://github.com/GerardMT/Snowman-Editor##build) the project.
+Download the latest version from the [release page](https://github.com/GerardMT/Snowman-Editor/releases) or [build](https://github.com/GerardMT/Snowman-Editor##build) the project.

 The editor requires at least Java SE 11.